maxmind/libmaxminddb/doc/libmaxminddb.md

 look up IP addresses as a string with `MMDB_lookup_string()` or as a pointer to a `sockaddr` structure with `MMDB_lookup_sockaddr()`.

-If the lookup finds the IP address in the database, it returns a `MMDB_lookup_result_s` structure.
+If the lookup finds the IP address in the database, it sets a `MMDB_lookup_result_s` structure.
 If that structure indicates that the database has data for the IP, there are a number of functions that can be used to fetch that data.
 These include `MMDB_get_value()` and `MMDB_get_entry_data_list()`.